15th DGP Young Parasitologists Course 2025

 We invite leading experts who will discuss their research topics with you in their comprehensive seminars.
 Take advantage of this opportunity and discuss your thoughts, projects and questions with them.
 All of them will be delighted to assist you in every possible manner.

 What is not included in the program may well be an important part of the course, i.e. the dinner and pub visits at night.
-They’ll be our reward for an intense programme.
+They’ll be our reward for an intense program.

 Criteria for selection